-- (a) He/she may be required to enrol as a continuing student on the MBChB programme as in previous years after which a Leave of Absence will be applied to this Enrolment Record in order to allow progression onto the MSc. - (b) Students will also be required to enrol as a new student on the MSc programme.
+- (a) Students may be required to enrol as continuing students on the MBChB programme as in previous years after which a Leave of Absence will be applied to this Enrolment Record in order to allow progression onto the MSc. - (b) Students will also be required to enrol as a new student on the MSc programme.
 Students on this pathway should read and follow the enrolment instructions carefully to ensure they understand what is required of them.